bryanapperson/item-catalog/README.md

 # item-catalog
 Item catalog project for Udacity Fullstack Web Developer Nanodegree

+This item catalog website system provides a list of items within a variety of categories as well as a user registration and authentication system.
+Registered users have the ability to post, edit and delete their own items.

 ## Vagrant

 This project comes with a Vagrant development environment.
 You will need to